Záhorie

-Záhorie (Erdőhát) is a region in western Slovakia between by the Little Carpathians to the east and the Morava River to the west.
+Záhorie (Erdőhát) is a region in western Slovakia between the Little Carpathians to the east and the Morava River to the west.
 Although not an administrative region, it is one of the 21 official tourism regions in Slovakia.
 Záhorie lies in the area of three administrative regions: Bratislava Region (Malacky District plus Záhorská Bystrica in Bratislava), Trnava Region (Senica and Skalica districts) and Trenčín Region (southern part of Myjava District).
 The region also creates the borders between Slovakia, the Czech Republic and Austria.

 A military district of the same name is located around Malacky.

 Name

-The word "Záhorie" means "(The land) behind the mountains", referring to the Little Carpathians mountains that separate Záhorie from the rest of Slovakia.
-The Hungarian name of Záhorie, "Erdőhát" translates to "(The land) behind the forest".
+The word Záhorie literally means '(land) behind the mountains', referring to the Little Carpathians, which separate Záhorie from the rest of Slovakia.
+The Hungarian name of Záhorie, Erdőhát, literally means '(land) behind the forest'.

 Geography

-In the middle of the region is the Záhorská nížina, a plain between the towns of Senica and Malacky.
+In the middle of the region is the Záhorie Lowland, a plain between the towns of Senica and Malacky.
 Most of the area is forested because its sandy subsoil is not suitable for farming.
 The forested area is used as a testing range for military vehicles, especially tanks and artillery.
-The testing range is called Vojenský technický skúšobný ústav Záhorie (the Záhorie Military Technical Testing Institute), and it contains the testing range, the Kuchyňa airbase and the village of Záhorie, which was built for workers at the testing range.
+The testing range is called Záhorie Military Technical Testing Institute, and it contains the testing range, the Kuchyňa airbase and the village of Záhorie, which was built for workers at the testing range.
 Headquarters are located in the village of Záhorie and includes storage facilities and research facilities.

 The western edge of the region is formed by the river Morava.
-The eastern border is the Carpathian Mountain Range.
-On the north is the Chvojnická pahorkatina.
-The Myjava River flows through the region, and nearly every village has a dam or lake.
+The eastern border is the Carpathian mountain range.
+On the north is the Chvojnice Hills.
+The Myjava River flows through the region, and nearly every municipality has a dam or lake.

 Climate and agriculture

 The region is a plain behind mountains, so the climate is much drier than that of the rest of Slovakia.
 The region is well known for its wide yellow fields of rapeseed and red wine.
 Other grown crops are maize, sunflowers and grain.

 This region is well known for producing high quality wines, especially in the regions around the town Skalica.
-This town is well known for a typical cuveé - Skalicky Rubin (Skalica Carbuncle), a composition of three sorts of red wine - Noir de Franconie (subsort Lampart)+ Portugais Bleu + Saint Laurent (Skalicka Frankovka, Modry Portugal, Svätovavrinecké) and also a typical subsort of Noir de Franconie redwine - Lampart.
+This town is well known for a typical cuveé - Skalicky Rubin (Skalica Ruby), a composition of three sorts of red wine - Noir de Franconie (subsort Lampart)+ Portugais Bleu + Saint Laurent (Skalicka Frankovka, Modry Portugal, Svätovavrinecké) and also a typical subsort of Noir de Franconie redwine - Lampart.

 The region specific production of alcoholic beverages is typically known with wine brandy and various fruit spirits (pear, apple, plum...) with higher volume of alcohol, 40% and more, especially slivovica, a popular local speciality.